Indiana Worker’s Compensation Attorney

 The appeals process is more complicated than an initial claim.

-Ask Our Workers’ Comp Lawyers What the Appeals Process Looks Like
+Ask Our Worker’s Compensation Attorneys What the Appeals Process Looks Like

-Because there is a dispute between an employer and employee, or an insurance company and the employee, there is often a need to build a convincing case that clearly shows the causes and extent of an injury.
-To help you through this process, speak to a workers’ compensation lawyer in Columbus, Indiana at the Coriden Glover law firm.
+When there is a dispute between an employer and employee, or an insurance company and the employee, there is often a need to build a convincing case that clearly shows the causes and extent of an injury.
+If the parties can’t work out their differences after the initial claim is filed, it may be resolved with the help of an Idiana, worker’s compensation lawyer through mediation at the Worker’s Compensation Board.
+If that can’t be achieved, there can be a hearing before a board member, and that outcome can be appealed to the full board.
+That decision could be appealed to the Indiana appellate and supreme courts.
+To help you through this process, speak to a worker’s compensation lawyer in Indiana, at the Coriden & Coriden, LLC law firm.

 Payment in workers’ compensation typically includes two-thirds of a worker’s wages if they are unable to work, in addition to all medical expenses related to the injury, including hospital bills, prescription drug costs, rehabilitation and repayment for costs of travel to and from medical facilities.